ruboto/ruboto-irb/README.markdown

 ##Installation

 The simplest way to get started with ruboto-irb is to install a prebuilt binary package.
-They can be found at [github.com/ruboto/ruboto-irb/downloads](http://github.com/ruboto/ruboto-irb/downloads).
+These packages can be found at [github.com/ruboto/ruboto-irb/downloads](http://github.com/ruboto/ruboto-irb/downloads).

 If you'd like more control over the build and installation process, you can do it manually using the following instructions.